GridProtectionAlliance/openHistorian-grafana/src/README.md

 ## Installation

 Deploying the openHistorian Grafana data source is simple, with support for auto-launch and user security synchronization in openHistorian 2.4 and beyond.
-For standalone Grafana instances, installation via the Grafana CLI tool or direct repository cloning is a breeze.
+For standalone Grafana instances, installation via the Grafana CLI tool or direct repository cloning is available.

-For detailed installation steps, visit our [official installation guide](https://grafana.com/grafana/plugins/gridprotectionalliance-openhistorian-datasource/?tab=installation).
+For detailed installation steps, visit the [official installation guide](https://grafana.com/grafana/plugins/gridprotectionalliance-openhistorian-datasource/?tab=installation).